-All Inventions made with Independent Efforts are the property of the Inventor, who has the right to determine the disposition of such Inventions and revenue derived from such Inventions except for the following.
-The University will not require assignment of interests for any Invention made with Independent Efforts unless (a) the Invention is related (i) directly to the business of the University, or (ii) the University's actual or demonstrably anticipated research or development, or (b) the invention results from any work performed by the employee for the University.
-Nonetheless, the Inventor and the Vice President for Research (or designee) may agree that the patent for such Invention be pursued by the University and the proceeds shared between the University and the Inventor.
+All Inventions made with Independent Efforts are the property of the Inventor, who has the right to determine the disposition of such Inventions and revenue derived from such Inventions.
+Nonetheless, the Inventor and the Vice President for the Office of Research and Economic Development (ORED) (or designee) may agree that the patent for such Invention be pursued by the University and the proceeds shared between the University and the Inventor as per the below License Revenue Allocation section.